Global uniqueness of large stable CMC spheres in asymptotically flat Riemannian three-manifolds: Introduction

+for every multi-index $I$ of order $|I| \leq k$.
+Moreover, we usually require that $(M, g)$ has \textsl{horizon boundary}.
+This means that $\partial M$ is a possibly empty minimal surface and that every closed minimal surface in $(M, g)$ is contained in $\partial M$.
+Together, these assumptions imply that $M$ is diffeomorphic to $\R^3$ with finitely many balls removed; see e.g.~Section 4 in \cite{Huisken-Ilmanen:2001}.

+Let $\Sigma \subset M$ be a closed two-sided surface.
+The \textsl{Hawking mass} of such a surface is the quantity

+where $H$ is the mean curvature scalar of $\Sigma$ associated with a designated unit normal $\nu$.
+In a context where this makes sense, we choose $\nu$ to be the \textsl{outward pointing} unit normal.
+Our conventions are such that a unit sphere in $\R^3$ has mean curvature $2$.
+We also recall that the mean curvature $H$ is constant if and only if $\Sigma$ is a critical point for the area functional among volume preserving deformations.
+Moreover, such a constant mean curvature surface is a \textsl{stable} critical point for this variational problem if and only if

+where $h$ is the second fundamental form of $\Sigma$ and $\Ric$ is the Ricci tensor of $(M, g)$.
+In \cite{Christodoulou-Yau:1988}, D.~Christodoulou and S.-T.~Yau have observed that $m_H (\Sigma) \geq 0$ for every stable constant mean curvature sphere $\Sigma \subset M$ provided that the scalar curvature $R$ of $(M, g)$ is non-negative; cf.~Theorem \ref{theo:CY-sphere-intro} below.
+This insight has initiated the use of such spheres and their Hawking mass to test the strength of the gravitational field in the case where $(M, g)$ arises as a maximal Cauchy surface of a spacetime.

+Assume now that $(M, g)$ is asymptotic to Schwarzschild with mass $m > 0$.
+A foundational result of G.~Huisken and S.-T.~Yau \cite{Huisken-Yau:1996} shows that the complement of a compact subset of $M$ admits a foliation by distinguished stable constant mean curvature spheres.
+This \textsl{canonical foliation} gives rise to a definition of a \textsl{geometric center of mass} of $(M, g)$.
+The characterization of these special spheres has been refined further in important work by J.~Qing and G.~Tian \cite{Qing-Tian:2007}.
+We summarize these results in Appendix \ref{sec:cond-results}.
+These characterizations have been extended in works by J.~Metzger and the second-named author \cite{stablePMT}, S.~Brendle and the second-named author \cite{Brendle-Eichmair:2014}, A.~Carlotto and the authors \cite{mineffectivePMT}, in our paper \cite{CE:far-outlying}, and the recent paper by \cite{EichmairKoerber} by T.~Koerber and second-named author.

+Here we complete this line of inquiry by establishing the following \textsl{unconditional uniqueness} result for the leaves of the canonical foliation.

-\begin {theorem} [A. Carlotto, O. Chodosh, and M. Eichmair \cite{mineffectivePMT}] Let $(M, g)$ be a complete Riemannian $3$-manifold that has non-negative scalar curvature and which is $C^{2}$-asymptotic to Schwarzschild with mass $m > 0$.
-Let $C \subset M$ be compact.
-There is a constant $\alpha (C) > 0$ with the following property.
-Every connected closed stable constant mean curvature surface $\Sigma \subset M$ with
+\begin{theorem} Let $(M, g)$ be a connected, complete Riemannian $3$-manifold whose scalar curvature vanishes and which is $C^{5}$-asymptotic to Schwarzschild of mass $m>0$ with horizon boundary.
+Every connected, closed, embedded stable constant mean curvature surface in $(M, g)$ of large enough area is a leaf of the canonical foliation. \end{theorem}